-- a) to use only such apparatus for timing as is approved by CASC-OR; - b) to register such times as are appropriate having regard to the conditions of the Competition, or as required by the Clerk; - c) to prepare and sign reports relating to the timing and lap scoring and to send them, with all necessary supporting documents to the Clerk; - d) to send an electronic copy of the results of all sessions to the CASC-OR office by noon the day following the competition and, upon request, to send any and all timing or scoring supporting information to the CASC-OR office; - e) to communicate any times or results only to the Stewards of the Event and the Clerk or in accordance with their instructions; - f) The Chief Timekeeper shall be the Judge of Fact in respect of timing and lap scoring matters.
+- a) to use only such apparatus for timing as is approved by CASC-OR; - to register such times as are appropriate having regard to the conditions of the Competition, or as required by the Clerk; - to prepare and sign reports relating to the timing and lap scoring and to send them, with all necessary supporting documents to the Clerk; - d) to send an electronic copy of the results of all sessions to the CASC-OR office by noon the day following the competition and, upon request, to send any and all timing or scoring supporting information to the CASC-OR office: - to communicate any times or results only to the Stewards of the Event and the Clerk or in accordance with their instructions; - f) The Chief Timekeeper shall be the Judge of Fact in respect of timing and lap scoring matters.

-4.6 DUTIES OF THE CHIEF SCRUTINEER
+4.7 DUTIES OF THE CHIEF SCRUTINEER

-- 4.6.1 The Chief Scrutineer shall: - a) ascertain that all Cars comply with the Regulations and that Driver Safety Equipment complies with the Regulations. - b) when a Car is found to be ineligible, report the results of the weighing, inspection and disassembly, in writing, only to the Clerk and the Driver, or the designated representative of the Driver. - c) report in writing to the Clerk any items of Driver Safety Equipment which do not comply with the Regulations.
+- 4.7.1 The Chief Scrutineer shall: - a) ascertain that all Cars comply with the Regulations and that Driver Safety Equipment complies with the Regulations. - b) when a Car is found to be ineligible, report the results of the weighing, inspection and disassembly, in writing, only to the Clerk and the Driver, or the designated representative of the Driver. - report in writing to the Clerk any items of Driver Safety Equipment which do not comply with the Regulations. - d) The Chief Scrutineer shall be the Judge of Fact in respect of car eligibility.

-4.7 DUTIES OF THE CHIEF PIT LANE OFFICIAL
+4.8 DUTIES OF THE CHIEF PIT LANE OFFICIAL

-- 4.7.1 The Chief Pit Lane Official shall ensure that pit procedures as laid down in the Regulations are adhered to, and shall specifically: - a) observe all refuelling and/or repairs of Cars during a Competition; - b) ensure that the maximum number of Crewmembers specified in the Regulations is not exceeded; - c) immediately report to the Clerk any infringement committed by a Competitor; - enforce all Pit regulations as specified in Appendices "G" Rules of the Pits and Paddock, and "Q" - Endurance Race Regulations; - e) set up and control pit speed measuring devices; - f) The Pit Lane Officials shall be the Judges of Fact in respect of Pit Lane rule violations.
+4.8.1 The Chief Pit Lane Official shall ensure that pit procedures as laid down in the Regulations are adhered to, and shall specifically:

+- a) observe all refuelling and/or repairs of Cars during a Competition; - ensure that the maximum number of Crewmembers specified in the Regulations is not exceeded: - c) immediately report to the Clerk any infringement committed by a Competitor; - d) enforce all Pit regulations as specified in Appendices "G" Rules of the Pits and Paddock, and "Q" - Endurance Race Regulations; - e) set up and control pit speed measuring devices; - f) The Pit Lane Officials shall be the Judges of Fact in respect of Pit Lane rule violations.

-4.8 DUTIES OF THE CHIEF STARTER
+4.9 DUTIES OF THE CHIEF STARTER

-- 4.8.1 The Starter shall operate directly under the supervision of the Clerk. - 4.8.2 All competing Drivers shall be under the orders of the Starter from the time the Cars leave the False Grid to enter the course until the session is completed. - 4.8.3 The starter shall start the Competition with the starting flag and end the Competition by displaying a Last Lap sign and then the checkered flag. - 4.8.4 The Starter shall display various other flags and signs when instructed to do so by the Clerk.
-In the event of inclement weather and under instruction from the Clerk, the Starter shall display a "Lights On" sign and/or to display various other flags. - 4.8.5 The numbers and letters used by Starters shall meet these standards: - a) They shall be no less than 200mm (8in) high with a 38mm (1 1/2in) stroke; - b) The distance between them shall be no less than the stroke of the digits or letters; - c) They shall be shown on a contrasting background measuring 60cm x 80 cm minimum.
+- 4.9.1 The Starter shall operate directly under the supervision of the Clerk. - 4.9.2 All competing Drivers shall be under the orders of the Starter from the time the Cars leave the False Grid to enter the course until the session is completed. - 4.9.3 The starter shall start the Competition with the starting flag and end the Competition by displaying a Last Lap sign and then the checkered flag. - 4.9.4 The Starter shall display various other flags and signs when instructed to do so by the Clerk.
+In the event of inclement weather and under instruction from the Clerk, the Starter shall display a "Lights On" sign and/or to display various other flags. - 4.9.5 The numbers and letters used by Starters shall meet these standards: - a) They shall be no less than 200mm (8in) high with a 38mm (1 1/2in) stroke; - b) The distance between them shall be no less than the stroke of the digits or letters; - c) They shall be shown on a contrasting background measuring 60cm x 80 cm minimum.

-4.9 DUTIES OF THE CHIEF MEDICAL OFFICER
+4.10 DUTIES OF THE CHIEF MEDICAL OFFICER